nottinghamcollege/HTML-Email-Boilerplate-Redux/USAGE.md

 		</td>
 		<td align="left" valign="middle">
 			<sub>
-				A numeric value to control how many &amp;nbsp; entities are included after the preheader content in PREHEADER_TEXT to act as character padding
+				A numeric value to control how many &amp;nbsp; entities are included after the preheader content in HIDDEN_PREHEADER_TEXT to act as character padding
 			</sub>
 		</td>
 	</tr>